The Eyes Have It: The Autism Files

 People give each other messages with their eyes but I do not know what they are saying (Wing 1992, p 131).

-When my son Michael was two years old some relatives commented that he didn’t have very good eye contact.
+When my son was two years old some relatives commented that he didn’t have very good eye contact.
 I hadn’t really noticed.
 Later I did notice that he would turn his head away from strangers or people he didn’t see very often.
 He would look at people with sideways glances and became an expert at using peripheral vision.

 Another thing that he did, which may be related, was backwards hugging.
 A front hug appeared to be too confronting so he would back into me and wrap my arms around him.

-When Michael was running in races at school he would have his head facing to the right.
+When he was running in races at school he would have his head facing to the right.
 This looked very peculiar, but he was seeing directly ahead with his peripheral vision.
-Friends gave Michael a motorized Jumbo Jeep and he would do the same thing, head facing right as he drove around the back garden.
+Friends gave him a motorized Jumbo Jeep and he would do the same thing, head facing right as he drove around the back garden.
 He was seeing clearly in front of him with his ‘sideways looking’ as he drove the car and never ran into anything.
 It was very funny.

 Teachers like children to look at them.
 They think the child is not paying attention or is being rude if they don’t look at them.
 However, children with ASD find it incredibly difficult to listen and look at the same time.
 They may be able to listen better if they are NOT looking at the teacher.
 This is an issue of teacher education.
 They need to understand that children with ASD should not be forced to endure eye contact.
 It is not essential to listening and learning and may be detrimental to both.